ThePebblesFr/Embedded_NN/README.md

  ```

-The fact of dividing the dataset in three allows us to train the model on the *train dataset*, to validate this model with the *validation dataset* and finally, we can test our model on the *test dataset*. <br>
+The fact of spliting the dataset in three allows us to train the model on the *train dataset*, to validate this model on the *validation dataset* and finally, we can test our model on the *test dataset*. <br>
 Indeed, to train a good model, it is necessary that this model does not keep in memory photos that it has already seen.

 This pre-processing script is available [here](/src/data_processing/esca_dataset_preprocessing.py).

 ## 1.3.
 First model training

 To train the model, we use the *tensorflow* and *keras* libraries.
-As said before, we will make three models: *large*, *medium* et *small* where only the size changes.
+As mentionned before, we will make three models: *large*, *medium* et *small* where only the size changes.

 The *large* model was far too big and the estimated time to compile the model was **70h**.
 For obvious reasons, we did not make the *large* model. (find the script [here](/src/model/esca_dataset_CNN_model_large.py))